-- 7.8 An on-line referral form is available which contains two options; one for financial concerns and one for any other concern.
-The form can be accessed by following this link Whistleblowing Referral Form. - 7.9 Concerns can also be made in writing and correspondence should be sent: - For financial concerns to Head of Service Internal Audit, Internal Audit Service, Finance Directorate, Lancashire County Council, County Hall, Preston, PR1 OLD. - For any other concern to Head of Service Human Resources, Human Resources Service Centre, Corporate Services Directorate, Lancashire County Council, County Hall, Preston, PR1 OLD. - 7.10 Alternatively, you may contact a representative of the Schools Human Resources Team: - > Jeanette Whitham, Head of Schools HR Team 01772 530436 - Steve Lewis, Principal HR Manager 01772 531776 (Districts 1 & 2 Lancaster & Morecambe and Wyre) - Claire Neville, Principal HR Manager 01772 530435 (Districts 4 & 6 Fylde and Preston) - Vic Welch, Principal HR Manager 01772 531814 (Districts 7 and 8 South Ribble and West Lancashire) - Andy Cooper, Principal HR Manager 01772 535781 (Districts 9 and 11 Chorley and Hyndburn) - Anne Sutton, Principal HR Manager 01772 534928 (Districts 12, 13, 14 Burnley, Pendle, Rossendale) - 7.11 The earlier you express the concern, the easier it is for action to be taken. - 7.12 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern. - 7.13 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter as a collective concern if there are two (or more) of you who have had the same experience or concerns. - 7.14 You may invite a fellow worker, a trade union representative or an official employed by a trade union to be present during any meetings or interviews in connection with the concerns you have raised. - 7.15 If you believe that you have to take the matter externally, possible contacts are listed at Section 10 of this policy.
+- For financial concerns internalauditinvestigations@lancashire.gov.uk - For any other concern WhistleblowingComplaints@lancashire.gov.uk - 7.8 An on-line referral form is available which contains two options; one for financial concerns and one for any other concern.
+The form can be accessed by following this link Whistleblowing Referral Form. - 7.9 Concerns can also be made in writing and correspondence should be sent: - For financial concerns to Head of Service Internal Audit, Internal Audit Service, Finance Directorate, Lancashire County Council, County Hall, Preston, PR1 OLD. - For any other concern to Head of Service Human Resources, Human Resources Service Centre, Corporate Services Directorate, Lancashire County Council, County Hall, Preston, PR1 OLD. - 7.10 Alternatively, you may contact a representative of the Schools Human Resources Team: - > Jeanette Whitham, Head of Schools HR Team 01772 530436 - Steve Lewis, Principal HR Manager 01772 531776 (Districts 1 & 2 Lancaster & Morecambe and Wyre) - Claire Neville, Principal HR Manager 01772 530435 (Districts 4 & 6 - Fylde and Preston) - Vic Welch, Principal HR Manager 01772 531814 (Districts 7 and 8 South Ribble and West Lancashire) - Andy Cooper, Principal HR Manager 01772 535781 (Districts 9 and 11 - Chorley and Hyndburn) - Karen Tracey, Senior HR Manager 01772 535175 (Districts 12, 13, 14 Burnley, Pendle, Rossendale) - 7.11 The earlier you express the concern, the easier it is for action to be taken. - 7.12 Although you are not expected to prove beyond doubt the truth of an allegation, you will need to demonstrate to the person contacted that there are reasonable grounds for your concern. - 7.13 You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter as a collective concern if there are two (or more) of you who have had the same experience or concerns. - 7.14 You may invite a fellow worker, a trade union representative or an official employed by a trade union to be present during any meetings or interviews in connection with the concerns you have raised. - 7.15 If you believe that you have to take the matter externally, possible contacts are listed at Section 10 of this policy.